BIOTIN Overview Information

 Possibly Ineffective for:

 - Brittle fingernails and toenails.
-Biotin might increase the thickness of fingernails and toenails in people with brittle nails.
+Taking biotin by mouth might increase the thickness of fingernails and toenails in people with brittle nails.

 - Other conditions.